AmyPhung/robo_fish/_pages/subsys-actuate.md

 </center>

 ### Testing & Results
 Once again, we 3D printed these parts and tested the assembly in a large bucket of water.
-Putting this prototype together required waterproofing our servos since they weren't rated to be used underwater - for more information about that process, visit our page on waterproofing [TODO].
+Putting this prototype together required waterproofing our servos since they weren't rated to be used underwater - for more information about that process, visit our page on [waterproofing](/robo_fish/waterproofing/).

 <center>
   <img src="/robo_fish/img/pumpv2-assembly.jpg" width="70%">